williamDunn/Notes/OOP/README.md

 ## Polymorphism
 * Objects of different types can be accessed through the same interface (with it's own independent implementations)
     * Method overriding
+    Overriding means 2 methods with the same method name and parameters
     * Method overloading
+    Overloading occurs when 2 or more methods in one class have the same name but different parameters